70M8570N3/OSINT_Team_Links/README.md

 ## Contribute
 1. Make sure it's the full url to the usable search feature and not just the home page.
 2. No paid websites or software that needs to be downloaded.
-3. Please update both the README.md and backup.html
-4. If you found a dead link please use 404 in commit message, see example.</br>
+3. If you found a dead link please use 404 in commit message, see example.</br>
 (git commit -m '404')

 ### Real Estate